What is a Business Plan?

 Section 6: Operating Plan

-- Describe the location of the business, including the office and warehouse requirements.
+- Describe the location of the business, including office and warehouse requirements.

 - Describe the manufacturing process, and the time it will take to produce one unit of a product.

-- Describe the equipment and machinery requirement, and if the company will lease or purchase them, and the costs that the company estimates to incur.
+- Describe the equipment and machinery requirements, and if the company will lease or purchase equipment and machinery, and the related costs that the company estimates it will incur.